Shiva: In popular culture

 In contemporary culture, Shiva is depicted in art, films, and books.
 He has been referred to as "the god of cool things" and a "bonafide rock hero".
 One popular film was the 1967 Kannada movie Gange Gowri.

+In the novel series The Destroyer one of the main characters, Remo Williams, is Shiva's avatar.

 A 1990s television series of DD National titled Om Namah Shivay was also based on legends of Shiva.
 Amish Tripathi's 2010 book Shiva Trilogy has sold over a million copies.
 Devon Ke Dev...Mahadev (2011–2014), a television serial about Shiva on the Life OK channel was among the most watched shows at its peak popularity.
 Another popular film was the 2022 Gujarati language movie Har Har Mahadev.

 Shiva was also featured in the manga Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui.
 In the series, Shiva serves as a fighter for the Gods.
 Despite making an appearance in the series, the show was banned in India due to the series's controversial portrayal of Shiva.